Photo of Commissioner Kasari Govender, 2020

 Full bio

 Govender has devoted her life to promoting human rights, with a focus on the rights of those most marginalized.
-She is passionate about using her skills as a lawyer and community builder to create a more equal and just province.
-She has worked closely with organizations and communities promoting gender equality, Indigenous rights, children’s rights, the rights of people with disabilities and the rights of immigrant communities.
+In her legal work as a constitutional and human rights lawyer, she has worked closely with people fighting for human rights, including gender equality, Indigenous rights, children’s rights, the rights of people with disabilities and the rights of racialized people and newcomers.
+She is passionate about equality rights and using the law as a tool to build a more equal and just B.C.

-Govender earned her law degree from the University of Victoria and her Master’s degree in International Human Rights Law from the University of Oxford, UK.
-She has served on the board of directors for the University of Victoria, Pivot Legal Society, the Coalition for Public Legal Services, and the Society for Children and Youth.
-Govender has taught as an Adjunct Professor of Law at the University of British Columbia and as an instructor at Simon Fraser University.
-Her work was recognized by the Women Lawyer’s Forum which honoured her with their Award of Excellence.
+Govender earned her law degree from the University of Victoria and has a master’s degree in international human rights law from the University of Oxford, U.K. She has served on the board of directors for the University of Victoria, Pivot Legal Society, the Coalition for Public Legal Services, and the Society for Children and Youth.
+Govender taught as an adjunct professor of law at the University of British Columbia and as an instructor at Simon Fraser University.
+She was recognized with the King’s Counsel (KC) designation for exceptional contributions to the legal profession in B.C. in 2023.

-In addition to her role as Human Rights Commissioner, Govender is a mother, an aunt, a daughter and a sister.
+Her commitment to building a more equal world is inspired by her roles as a mother, an aunt, a daughter and a sister.

 Our “From hate to hope” murals have moved!